icopy-site/awesome/docs/awesome/vim-galore.md

 vim -u NONE -N
 ```

-This will start Vim without vimrc (https://github.com/mhinz/vim-galore/blob/master/thus default settings) and in nocompatible
+This will start Vim without vimrc (thus default settings) and in nocompatible
-mode (https://github.com/mhinz/vim-galore/blob/master/which makes it use Vim defaults instead of vi defaults).
+mode (which makes it use Vim defaults instead of vi defaults).
 (See `:h
 --noplugin` for other combinations of what to load at start.)

 If you can still reproduce it now, it's most likely a bug in Vim itself!
 Report